AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 ## Activating or deactivating Viewer Presets {#activating-or-deactivating-viewer-presets}

 The Viewer Presets that are available in the user interface depends on which ones are active in Author mode.
 By default, a viewer preset is "On" after you create it.
-If you toggle the preset off, you will not see it in Author mode.
-If the preset is published. it will always be published regardless of whether it is toggled on or off.
-You may want to deactivate viewer presets if the list becomes too unwieldy or you do not want a viewer preset made available to use.
+If you toggle off the preset, you do not see it in Author mode.
+If the preset is published, it is always published regardless of whether it is toggled on or off.
+Deactivate viewer presets if the list becomes too unwieldy or you do not want a viewer preset made available to use.

-**To activate or deactivate viewer presets**
+**To activate or deactivate viewer presets**:

-1. In the upper-left corner of AEM, tap the AEM logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets] > [!UICONTROL Viewer Presets]**.
+1. In the upper-left corner of Experience Manager, tap the Experience Manager logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets] > [!UICONTROL Viewer Presets]**.
 1. On the Viewer Preset page, under the **[!UICONTROL State]** column header, tap the toggle to activate or deactivate a viewer preset.

-   Viewer presets that are activated have the toggle appear on the right, inside a blue box; deactivated viewer presets have the toggle appear on the left, inside a light grey box.
+   Viewer presets that are activated have the toggle appear on the right, inside a blue box; deactivated viewer presets have the toggle appear on the left, inside a light gray box.

 ## Publishing Viewer Presets {#publishing-viewer-presets}

 Activating (or turning "On") the state of a viewer preset means that it is visible in the Dynamic Media component, the Interactive Media component, and whenever you view an asset.

-However, to deliver* *an asset with a viewer preset, the viewer preset must be published as well.
-All viewer presets must be activated *and *published to obtain URL or embed code for an asset.
-You must activate and publish all out-of-the-box viewer presets that come with Dynamic Media.
+However, to *deliver* an asset with a viewer preset, the viewer preset must be published as well.
+All viewer presets must be activated *and* published to obtain URL or embed code for an asset.
+Activate and publish all out-of-the-box viewer presets that come with Dynamic Media.
 Custom viewer presets that you create and add are auto-activated, but must also be published.

 See [Activating or Deactivating Viewer Presets](#activating-or-deactivating-viewer-presets).

 See also [Previewing Assets](/help/assets/dynamic-media/previewing-assets.md).

-**To publish viewer presets**
+**To publish viewer presets**:

-1. In the upper-left corner of AEM, tap the AEM logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets] > [!UICONTROL Viewer Presets]**.
+1. In the upper-left corner of Experience Manager, tap the Experience Manager logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets] > [!UICONTROL Viewer Presets]**.
 1. Select one or more viewer presets that you want to publish.
 1. On the toolbar, tap the **[!UICONTROL Publish]** icon.

 ## Sorting Viewer Presets {#sorting-viewer-presets}

-1. In the upper-left corner of AEM, tap the AEM logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets] > [!UICONTROL Viewer Presets]**.
+1. In the upper-left corner of Experience Manager, tap the Experience Manager logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets] > [!UICONTROL Viewer Presets]**.
 1. Click **[!UICONTROL Preset Title]**, **[!UICONTROL Type]**, **[!UICONTROL Published]**, or **[!UICONTROL State]** to sort by that column heading.
 For example, click **[!UICONTROL Type]**  to sort the viewer preset types in alphabetical or reverse-alphabetical order.

 ## Editing Viewer Presets {#editing-viewer-presets}

-Be aware that editing any *predefined, out-of-the-box viewer presets* is not a supported scenario.
+Editing any *predefined, out-of-the-box viewer presets* is not a supported scenario.
 If you edit an out-of-the-box viewer preset, you are prompted to save it with a new name.

-**To edit viewer presets**
+**To edit viewer presets**:

-1. In the upper-left corner of AEM, tap the AEM logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Asset] > [!UICONTROL Viewer Presets]**.
+1. In the upper-left corner of Experience Manager, tap the Experience Manager logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Asset] > [!UICONTROL Viewer Presets]**.
 1. Select a preset by checking the box to the left of the viewer preset title.
 1. On the toolbar, tap **[!UICONTROL Edit]**.
-1. On the **[!UICONTROL Viewer Preset Editor]** page make the changes you want to the viewer preset, using the options found on the **[!UICONTROL Appearance]** and **[!UICONTROL Behavior]** tabs.
+1. On the **[!UICONTROL Viewer Preset Editor]** page, make the changes you want to the viewer preset, using the options found on the **[!UICONTROL Appearance]** and **[!UICONTROL Behavior]** tabs.

    From the **[!UICONTROL Appearance]** tab, near the upper-left corner of the Viewer Preset Editor page, tap **[!UICONTROL Desktop]**, **[!UICONTROL Tablet]**, or **[!UICONTROL Phone]** to change the asset's presentation mode.